Pilfer/hermes_rs/CreatingBinaries.md

         _padding: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0],
     };

-    hermes_file.set_strings(vec![
+    // Set the strings section for this executable.
+It also updates the string counts etc. hermes_file.set_strings(vec![
         "global".to_string(),
         "print(123);".to_string(),